YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 2. Access control list (ACLs)
 3. Bucket Polices

-**S3 can be used as static web hosting**
-1. Static Content - use S3 to host static content only (not dynamic)
-2. Bucket Policies - make entire buckets public using bucket policies
-3. Automatic Scalling: s3 scales automatically with demand.

-**S3 versioning: keep obj save**
-1. All versions - all versions of an object are stored in s3. this includes all writes and even if you delete an object.
-2. Backup - can be a greate backup tool
-3. Cannot be disabled - once enabled, versioning cannot be disabled, only suspended.
-4. Lifecycle Rules - can be integratdd with lifecyle rules
-5. Supports MFA

 **S3 storage tiers**
 1. S3 standard - >=3 AZ(s), suitable for most workloads.